 The ‘live revival’ we’ve since witnessed has squashed such talk, with clubs coming back strongly and digital demand softening significantly.
 But wouldn’t it be nice to put the club vs digital debate to bed once and for all?

 Well, now we can.
-According to new research presented at the American College of Sports Medicine (ACSM) Conference in June, taking a live class in club brings better results and more enjoyment than doing the same workout digitally at home.
+According to research presented at the American College of Sports Medicine (ACSM) Conference in June 2022, taking a live class in club brings better results and more enjoyment than doing the same workout digitally at home.

 Believed to be the first of its kind, the pilot study from the Les Mills Research Lab compared a BODYCOMBAT™ class in a gym setting with livestream and Video on Demand (VOD) sessions following the same release at home.
 Participants’ average heart rate was 14 percent higher during the gym class compared to the livestream and VOD sessions, despite being the exact same class format and release.